Mistakes to Avoid When Designing an eCommerce Website

 Many customers are happy to explore a site, but will often leave purchases in an online basket.
 Sometimes clients do this because the check out process is long and involved.
 Sometimes they do it because they don’t feel safe handing over large amounts of confidential information to a site.
 Sometimes they experience buyers remorse and wonder if they really need the product.

 As a result, you will need to make it as easy as possible for your clients to complete their purchases at the checkout phase.
 There should be a few steps as possible between your client placing an item in his cart and actually paying for it.

 The ideal checkout process would allow a client to make a confirmed purchase using information which has already been submitted, or which could be submitted later on.
 Anything extra is an obstacle to making a purchase.
-Easy to use payment methods such as PayPal, where a customer does not need to submit all his banking details, may also improve confidence in the site.
+Easy to use payment methods such as PayPal or Stripe, where a customer does not need to submit all his banking details, may also improve confidence in the site.